fs0c13ty-iwnl/ATOMFEED/README.md

 ### Syndication Servers

 Syndication servers are web servers that serve XML documents which conform to the RSS or ATOM standards.
-On receipt of an HTTP GET, the server will respond with an XML response like this (from ["Creating an ATOM feed in PHP" (Links to an external site.)](http://www.ibm.com/developerworks/library/x-phpatomfeed/)):
+On receipt of an HTTP GET, the server will respond with an XML response like this (from ["Creating an ATOM feed in PHP"](http://www.ibm.com/developerworks/library/x-phpatomfeed/)):

 <pre>&lt;?xml version=&#39;1.0&#39; encoding=&#39;iso-8859-1&#39; ?&gt;
 &lt;feed xml:lang=&#34;en-US&#34; xmlns=&#34;http://www.w3.org/2005/Atom&#34;&gt;